ajfriend/h3_example_package/readme.md

 An example repo for building a Python package on top of the `h3-py` Cython API.

+We hope this example will empower users to customize `h3-py` to their needs, without having the hassle of building all the `h3-py` code from scratch.

+Example projects:

+- supply a set of vectorized `h3-py` functions
+- a different approach to the `h3-py` API

 # Remote installation

 A user should be able to install this package remotely with commands like: